avwsolutions/katacoda-scenarios/vector-clickhouse-quickstart/intro.md

 For storing the actual Observability data we will use ClickHouse Columnar Database.
 ClickHouse is a high-speed columnn-oriented database.
 By nature ClickHouse is very efficient in storing high data volumes.
 ClickHouse is using well-known SQL language, so easy to adopt.

-if you want to learn more about ClickHouse, please visit [ClickHouse intro](https://clickhouse.com/docs/en/)
+if you want to learn more about ClickHouse, please visit [ClickHouse reference site](https://clickhouse.com/docs/en/)

 During this tutorial we will
 - Do a quickstart with Vector